logicalclocks/hops-docs/docs/developer_guide/guide/cert_materializer.rst

 local filesystem.

-You can query the state of the *CertificateMaterializer* through a REST API, as well force remove a stale certificate.
-First, you have to login to Hopsworks as *admin* user.
+You can query the state of the *CertificateMaterializer* through a REST API, as well as force remove a stale certificate.
+First, you have to login to Hopsworks with an *admin* (*HOPS_ADMIN* role) user.
 To get the state of the service do a GET request to ``hopsworks-api/api/admin/materializer``.
 This will return a map of the username associated with a certificate along with its references number.
 Also, a list of certificates that are scheduled